BMX Racer's Guide to Whisper Transcription

 print(f"[{segment.start:.1f}s → {segment.end:.1f}s] {segment.text}")

-For batch processing on GPU, faster-whisper with float16 is 2-4x faster than standard Whisper with virtually identical accuracy.
+For GPU batch processing, faster-whisper with float16 is 2-4x faster.

 Accuracy Tips